cdeccio/byu-cs460-f2024/06-lab-network-layer/README.md

    Please ensure that it remains private!

-# Putting the Pieces Together (Optional)
+# Looking Ahead (Optional)

+The [final lab](../13-lab-full-stack-network/) for this class will put together all the network components implemented in the previous labs, including this lab.
+This section helps you add some of the components that are not required for the current lab but that you will need for the final lab.
+You are not required to implement them now, but if you want to be more prepared for the final lab, you might find it advantageous to do so.

+## Add Switch

-With working implementations of ARP and IP forwarding, you may now bring in your own switch implementation that you completed in the last lab.
-To do this, copy your working `switch.py` into your current directory, and then run the
+To integrate the switch that you implemented in the previous lab, copy your working `switch.py` from the
-following:
+[Link Layer Lab](../04-lab-link-layer/) into your current directory.
+Then run the following:

 ```
 $ cougarnet --disable-ipv6 --terminal=none scenario1-mine.cfg